The Abominable Snowmen: In other media

-Animation
+Animated recreation

 On 23 November 2021, it was announced that the story would be released on DVD and Blu-ray, with animations of all six episodes alongside the surviving Episode Two.

-It was released on 5 September 2022.
-Earlier that January, press reports emerged claiming that the BBC would no longer pursue animated reconstructions of serials with missing episodes due to BBC America withdrawing funding for the project.
-Two days after the animated version of The Abominable Snowmen released, animation director Gary Russell confirmed the claims, additionally speculating that the BBC may revitalize the effort to reanimate missing episodes after an indefinite hiatus.
-Russell noted a preexisting precedent with prior reconstructions, stating that "these things are cyclic."
+The animation would alter the designs of the Tibetan monks to more closely reflect real world monks.
+The reconstruction was released on 5 September 2022.
+Two days after the animated version of The Abominable Snowmen released, animation director Gary Russell claimed that it would be the final animated reconstruction produced, though left the door open for revivals of the reconstructions in the future.